jeremyjh/Spriter2dX/README.md

 There is an [example repository](https://github.com/jeremyjh/Spriter2dX-example) to demonstrate using this in a Cocos2d-X project.

-This is not quite finished, though it does work (only tested on Linux).
+This is not quite finished, though it does work (only tested on Android and Linux).

 Current limitations:
    * debug drawings are not in yet.
-   * only Cmake project type is supported (Android coming soon).
+   * only Cmake and Android project types are supported

 ##Quick Start
 In the root of your Cocos2d-X project: